-Dosa is a fermented, thin and papery, crusty pancake like preparation that is made from rice batter and dehusked black lentils.
+Dosa is a fermented, thin and papery, crusty crepe-like preparation that is made from rice batter and dehusked black lentils.

-Though this dish is again a staple breakfast food of South India it has become one of Mumbai's favorite and popular street foods.
+Though this dish is again a staple breakfast food of South India it has become one of Mumbai's favourite and popular street foods.

 Next, the batter is allowed to ferment overnight.
 Some fenugreek seeds or methi are also added to the batter.

 Variations to the basic dosa like rava dosa, made with semolina flour instead of rice flour and maida dosa, made with refined wheat flour used to replace rice flour and the like are also available.

 To prepare the dosa, a thin layer of batter is spread on a flat griddle which has been lightly greased with oil or ghee.
 The batter is spread out thin with a ladle to form a crepe-like form but a much larger one in size.
 The disa is served folded in half or rolled like a wrap.